asierFernandezP/Microbiome/Bash/QIIME2_analysis.md

 qiime dada2 denoise-paired  --i-demultiplexed-seqs paired-end-demux.qza  --p-trim-left-f 0  --p-trunc-len-f 0  --p-trim-left-r 0  --p-trunc-len-r 0  --o-representative-sequences rep-seqs.qza  --o-table table.qza  --o-denoising-stats stats.qza  --p-n-threads 2  --p-n-reads-learn 1505813
 ```

-In this case, we indicate 0 as the position to trim (therefore, no trimming) both in the 5' and 3' of the forward and reverse reads.
-Finally, to train the error model we select the 25% of the total reads (1505813 in this case).
+In this case, 0 is indicated as the position to trim (therefore, no trimming) both in the 5' and 3' of the forward and reverse reads.
+Finally, the 25% of the total reads are used to train the error model (1505813 in this case).

 Now you can visualize the resulting artifacts: